MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ### Java API Reference (Android)

+### API for React Native 0.60 version and above

+Since `autolinking` uses `react-native.config.js` to link plugins, constructors are specified in that file.
+But you can override custom variables to manage the CodePush plugin by placing these values in string resources.

+* __Public Key__ - used for bundle verification in the Code Signing Feature.
+Please refer to [Code Signing](setup-android.md#code-signing-setup) section for more details about the Code Signing Feature.
+    To set the public key, you should add the content of the public key to `strings.xml` with name `CodePushPublicKey`.
+CodePush automatically gets this property and enables the Code Signing feature.
+For example:
+    ```xml
+    <string moduleConfig="true" name="CodePushPublicKey">your-public-key</string>
+    ```

+* __Server Url__ - used for specifying CodePush Server Url.
+    The Default value: "https://codepush.appcenter.ms/" is overridden by adding your path to `strings.xml` with name `CodePushServerUrl`.
+CodePush automatically gets this property and will use this path to send requests.
+For example:
+    ```xml
+    <string moduleConfig="true" name="CodePushServerUrl">https://yourcodepush.server.com</string>
+    ```

+### API for React Native lower than 0.60

 The Java API is made available by importing the `com.microsoft.codepush.react.CodePush` class into your **MainActivity.java** file, and consists of a single public class named `CodePush`.

 #### CodePush